-In this blog, we run through ten different features that can be added or optimized to improve your ecommerce website’s conversion rate.
+In this blog, we run through ten different features that can be added or optimized to improve your ecommerce website’s conversion rate and grow online revenue.

 For a customer, filling in a form and getting all the way to ‘submit’ before being told only then that part of the form is invalid, is frustrating – particularly if they then have to scroll all the way back up through the form and manually check which field is wrong.